LucidOne/TurtleBot/PCB_2x2RBee/README.txt

-2x2RPi
+2x2RBee
-GPIO Control for the Raspberry Pi
+GPIO Control for the Raspberry Pi with XBee Shield included

-DEPRECATED.
-Visit 2x2RBee

 BOM
 Qty.
 Item					Digikey P. No.		Manufacturer		Manufacturer P. No.	url